 1970: David Bowie recorded several songs during a BBC Session at Paris Cinema Studio in London for the John Peel Sunday Concert radio show.
 Appearing with Bowie for the first time was guitarist Mick Ronson, who later became a member of his backing band, the Spiders from Mars.

 1972: “Heart of Gold” by Neil Young entered the Billboard Hot 100.
-Six weeks later it became Young’s first #1 single on the chart.
+Six weeks later, it became Young’s only #1 single on the chart.

 1980: Boys Don’t Cry, the first compilation album by English band the Cure, was released in the UK.
 Later in August, it became the band’s debut release in the US as an altered version of the their 1979 debut album, Three Imaginary Boys.